 How to Find Target Company Referrals on LinkedIn

-Sometimes your LinkedIn job search involves a specific company and not necessarily a job title.
-Say you want to work at one of the top computer database software companies; you can use LinkedIn to help you find the right people at those companies that can help you.
+Sometimes your job search using LinkedIn involves a specific company and not necessarily a job title.
+Suppose you know you want to work at one of the top computer database software companies.
+Now you can use LinkedIn to help you find the right people at those companies who can help you.
 Here are some points to consider:

 If you can’t find someone who currently works at your target company, look for people who used to work there and see what advice they can give you.
-You do this through an Advanced People search where you make sure the option under Company is set to Past.
-Many times, past employees still maintain contacts at their old company, and they can definitely attest to the work environment and corporate culture.
+You do this through an Advanced People search, where you set the option under Company to Past.
+Many times, past employees still maintain contacts at their old company, and they can attest to the work environment and corporate culture.

 Get some information from the person you’re replacing.
 Find the person at the company whose job you’re taking and ask her opinion of it.
 (Understand, of course, that this person might not have left under good circumstances, so you may not always get a useful response.)
 If you can’t find the person you’re replacing, try looking for people with a past position like the one you’re interviewing for.